150 Popular Japanese Last Names Or Surnames With Meanings

 1. How do Japanese first and last names work?

-Japanese follow the Eastern naming order.
-They place the family name first, i.e., the last name comes first.
-Given names or first names of an individual come after the family name.
+In Japan, the Eastern naming order is followed, where the family name comes before the given name, highlighting the importance of family ties over individual identity.
+This tradition is based on historical customs and reflects the collective nature of Japanese society.
 Japanese people refer to each other through the first or family names, and given names are only allowed for children or informal gatherings (1).

 2. Why do Japanese last names come first?